 If you or a loved one has had a claim wrongly denied by your insurance company, we invite you to contact us for a free consultation.

-Call us at (855) JUSTICE to discuss your "bad faith" case with a lawyer.
+Call us at (855) LAWFIRM to discuss your "bad faith" case with a lawyer.

 You can also call us for help if you have suffered from bad faith by an insurer in Nevada.